-- EBook fees will not be credited to a student’s account when withdrawing from the course any time after the last day to make schedule changes, as defined in the Northwest Bulletin for the term.
+- IA fees will not be credited to a student’s account when withdrawing from the course any time after the last day to make schedule changes, as defined in the Northwest Bulletin for the term.

-- Adjustments for eBook fees must be made through the Business Office before the last day to make schedule changes, as defined in the Northwest Bulletin for the term, in order to receive credit on a student’s account.
+- Adjustments for IA fees must be made through the Business Office before the last day to make schedule changes, as defined in the Northwest Bulletin for the term, in order to receive credit on a student’s account.

-- Any student receiving Title IV assistance has the option to “opt-out” of the eBook charge.
-In order to do this, the student must provide proof of purchase elsewhere, must opt-out by the add/drop deadline, and must notify the Director of eLearning in order for the Business Office to credit the charge.
+- Any student receiving Title IV assistance has the option to “opt-out” of the IA charge.
+In order to do this, the student must provide proof of purchase elsewhere, must opt-out by the add/drop deadline, and must notify the Dean of eLearning in order for the Business Office to credit the charge.
 If the course requires digital components other than a book, proof of purchase of those components or codes must be provided as well.